AKRGames/The-Stoopid-Mod/art/readme.txt

 |   |  | (_| (_| \/   | ) | (_) | ) |_   \/ (- (_| | )
                  /          _/           /

-HEY
+HEY!
-Thanks for downloadin Friday Night FUNKIN': Mic's Up If you downloaded this from any other place than https://gamebanana.com/gamefiles/15309 You might be in DANGER!!!
+Thanks for downloadin Friday Night Funkin': The Stoopid Mod.
+If you downloaded this from any other place than [insert links here] You might be in DANGER!!!
 Unless is stated otherwise of course.

+The GameBanana and Game Jolt releases are the only official sources for the desktop (PC) version of the mod!
-The Gamebanana release is the only official source for the desktop (PC) version of the mod!
+The itch.io release is the only official source for the browser (HTML) version of the mod!
 The mod is FREE!
 If you paid for it, you got SCAMMED!

 Now that that's out of the way....